laodecia/whatever-idle/README.md

-<h1>Production Related Part of the Project</h1>
+# Production Related Part of the Project
 There are two Scriptable objects set up to the production of a resource.

-Producer SO - Used to create base stats about production https://github.com/laodecia/whatever-idle/blob/35f093c84bb1b0c3e3f9a66ce732e29dc79de811/Whatever/Assets/Scripts/SOs/Producer.cs
+### Producer SO - Used to create base stats about production
-Right clicking in the editor under the Scriptable Objects Folder
+https://github.com/laodecia/whatever-idle/blob/35f093c84bb1b0c3e3f9a66ce732e29dc79de811/Whatever/Assets/Scripts/SOs/Producer.cs
-      Create > New Scriptable Object > Create New Producer Type
+* Right clicking in the editor under the Scriptable Objects Folder ** Create > New Scriptable Object > Create New Producer Type

-Resource SO - Used to deploy a new type of resource and to pass what resource a producer would make https://github.com/laodecia/whatever-idle/blob/35f093c84bb1b0c3e3f9a66ce732e29dc79de811/Whatever/Assets/Scripts/SOs/Resource.cs
+### Resource SO - Used to deploy a new type of resource and to pass what resource a producer would make
-Right clicking in the editor under the Scriptable Objects Folder
+https://github.com/laodecia/whatever-idle/blob/35f093c84bb1b0c3e3f9a66ce732e29dc79de811/Whatever/Assets/Scripts/SOs/Resource.cs
-      Create > New Scriptable Object > Create New Resource Type
+* Right clicking in the editor under the Scriptable Objects Folder ** Create > New Scriptable Object > Create New Resource Type

-Produce Resource class:
+## Produce Resource class:
 https://github.com/laodecia/whatever-idle/blob/35f093c84bb1b0c3e3f9a66ce732e29dc79de811/Whatever/Assets/Scripts/ProduceResource.cs
 Pulls in a Resource SO and a Produce SO
 Subscribes to when a second has passed from the time manager